quantinium03/quantinium03.github.io/src/content/weekly/Week_2.md

 ---
-title: Day 4-14
+title: Week 2
-description: Day 4 to 14 progress report
+description: Week 2 progress report
-pubDate: September 18, 2024
+pubDate: September 13, 2024
 ---

 Didn't write anything as i didn't do much progress on 4th day and then college started again and i got much less time to do stuff and i got ill too.
 Well these are excuses ig so we start again.
 Why do i feel anxious while writing these.
 No-one reads these anyway except me.